peteruhnak/tonel-migration-demo/README.md

-Demo repo for migrating FileTree to Tonel
+Demo repo for migrating FileTree to Tonel.
+Change in conflict branch